eugenewebdevs/python-quick-start/README.md

 [Online - hello.py](https://www.mycompiler.io/view/DAzSLjGr0mH)

-You can run any of ths code on your machine as well.

-Success will print out `[Execution complete with exit code 0]`.
+Success will have additional print out `[Execution complete with exit code 0]`.

 If there is an error with the code, a description of the error and a differing code will be printed out.

 ### In Command Line

 ##### Local installs

+You can run any of ths code on your machine as well.

 - python3 installed: https://www.python.org/downloads/
 - text editor: https://code.visualstudio.com/download